Accessibility Services

 Exam Accommodations for Online Exams

-There are some exam accommodations that students can facilitate directly themselves for an online exam.
+There are some exam accommodations that students can facilitate directly themselves when completing an online exam in their own space.
 These may include:

 There are some accommodations that your instructor will need to facilitate such as extended time, a printed copy of the exam etc. Please contact your instructor to confirm your exam accommodations.